RS2002/CrossFi/README.md

 The 2 channels consist of the amplitude and cosine of phase. `t` is the sample number, and `s` is the subcarrier number.

+You can process the data refer to [RS2002/CSI-BERT: Official Repository for The Paper, Finding the Missing Data: A BERT-inspired Approach Against Package Loss in Wireless Sensing (github.com)](https://github.com/RS2002/CSI-BERT).

 ## 2. How to Run